ubuntu/adsys/docs/explanation/certificates.md

 On the Windows side, the following roles must be installed and configured:

-* Certification Authority
+* `Certification Authority`
-* Certificate Enrollment Policy Web Service
+* `Certificate Enrollment Policy Web Service`
-* Certificate Enrollment Web Service
+* `Certificate Enrollment Web Service`

 ## Rules precedence

-Auto-enrollment configuration will override any settings referenced higher in the GPO hierarchy.
+Auto-enrolment configuration will override any settings referenced higher in the GPO hierarchy.

 ## Policy configuration

-Certificate auto-enrollment is configured by setting the **Configuration Model** to **Enabled** and ticking the following checkbox: **Update certificates that use certificate templates**.
+Certificate auto-enrolment is configured by setting the **Configuration Model** to **Enabled** and ticking the following checkbox: **Update certificates that use certificate templates**.

 ![Certificate GPO properties](../images/explanation/certificates/certificate-gpo.png)